paolomaccallini-hub/CompareME/README.md

 ### Hierarchical Clustering, Dendrograms, and Rand Index

 Each similarity metric (Jaccard index, ORA Correlation, and Network Separation) is transformed into a distance, such that the lower the value, the greater the similarity.
 Pairwise distances are then used to perform hierarchical clustering with the function `hclust` of the package `stats`, using all the available linkages, namely "ward.D", "ward.D2", "single", "complete", "average", "mcquitty", "median", and "centroid".
 For each clustering, a dendrogram is plotted, and an adjusted Rand Index is calculated against the classification of the diseases reported in Table 1, using `adjustedRandIndex()` of the package `mclust`.
 For each adjusted Rand Index, an empirical upper-tail p-value is calculated using 20,000 permutations to generate a null distribution.
+The adjusted Rand Index has a mean of zero in the case of random partition, and its maximum value is one (perfect agreement between two classifications) ([Hubert et Arabie 1985](https://link.springer.com/article/10.1007/BF01908075)).

 ### Gene-level network properties